Queen's University Belfast: Housing

 Queen's provides housing for both undergraduates and postgraduates, although many students live at home and commute.
 In 2005/06, 36% of Queen's students lived in private accommodation within Belfast, 29% lived with parents or guardians, 20% in private accommodation outside of Belfast, and 10% lived in university maintained accommodation.

-The university provides accommodation on a purpose-built student village called Elms Village, which has its own bar and shop, located on the Malone Road, south of the main campus, as well as in a number of houses in the South Belfast area, including at College Gardens and on Mount Charles.
+The university provides accommodation on a purpose-built student village called Elms Village located on the Malone Road, south of the main campus, as well as in a number of houses in the South Belfast area, including at College Gardens and on Mount Charles.

+The university also has two city centre based accommodations, Elms BT1 and Elms BT2 and Weavers Hall on Dublin Road due to open in 2026.

 Cultural life

 The university had hosted the annual Belfast Festival at Queen's since 1961 but announced in March 2015 that it would not continue to fund the festival.

-It runs the hugely successful Queen's Film Theatre, described as Northern Ireland's leading independent cinema, the Brian Friel Theatre and an art gallery, the Naughton Gallery at Queen's, which is a registered museum.
+It runs the successful Queen's Film Theatre, described as Northern Ireland's leading independent cinema, the Brian Friel Theatre and an art gallery, the Naughton Gallery at Queen's, which is a registered museum.
 In 2008 the Naughton Gallery was awarded the Times Higher Award for Excellence and Innovation in the Arts.
-Housed in the Lanyon building since 2001 is a marble statue by Pio Fedi of the great physicist Galileo, portrayed deep in thought.
+Housed in the Lanyon building since 2001 is a marble statue by Pio Fedi of physicist Galileo, portrayed deep in thought.

 The International Students Society holds the annual Culture Shock event at Whitla Hall.
 By holding performances from the diverse student community, Queen's provides one of the largest showcases of international culture in Northern Ireland.